Skip to Main Content

 • Please prepare to submit a form of collateral (ID, credit card, etc.) to begin researching in the archives.
 It will be returned once your appointment is completed.

-• Follow the staff to the designated Archives research space to begin researching the collections.
+• Follow the staff to the designated Archives research space to begin examining the items.

-• Archival records must not be altered in any way.
+• Archival material must not be altered in any way.

-• All material must be returned to the Archives Manager when the research is done.
+• All original material must be returned to the Archives Manager or staff member serving you.

 Gallery